ATI Fluid and Electrolyte Exam

 The correct order of the acid-base regulators is D. Chemical, respiratory, renal, with chemical buffers acting first, followed by the respiratory system and finally the renal system for long-term pH regulation.

-A nurse is assessing a client who has hypomagnesemia.
-Which of the following findings should the nurse expect
+A nurse is assisting an RN who is preparing to start an IV for a client who has a high risk for bleeding.
+Which of the following actions should the nurse take

 -